JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 threshold = np.amax(self.persistImage[:, :, 1]) * 0.8
 ```

-This sets the threshold for the minimum brightness that at least one pixel in a column has to be for the column to be copied into the persistance image.
-It takes the brightest pixel (`np.amax`) in the green channel (`[:,:,1]`) of the current copy of the persistant image (`self.persistImage`.)
+This sets the threshold for the minimum brightness that at least one pixel in a column has to be for the column to be copied into the persistence image.
+It takes the brightest pixel (`np.amax`) in the green channel (`[:,:,1]`) of the current copy of the persistent image (`self.persistImage`.)
 That's multiplied by 0.8.
 The final effect is that the threshold is set at 0.8 times the value of the brightest green pixel in the current current persisted image.

 ```python
 bright = np.where(green.max(0) >= threshold)[0]